 The vast amount of research provided is a huge benefit.
 While day traders may not get the same benefit from this type of research, it can be very beneficial for investors!

-Are you still uncertain as to which broker to choose or new to trading all together?
-Check out our video on How to Open a Brokerage Account as well as our vast array of courses and videos for beginners to help guide you in your trading journey!
+Are you still uncertain as to which broker to choose or new to trading altogether?
+Check out our video on How to Open an Investment Account as well as our vast array of courses and videos for beginners to help guide you in your trading journey!